joe-claire/dig333-devlog/README.md

     1. Text, photos, etc.
     1. Describe the most important thing you learned (to share in class)
     1. Write a quiz question (which we will discuss in class)

+Experiment 1: Taste the power
+    I. A tongue in this experiment is acting as a resistor.
+Ohms are a unit of measurement used to describe electrical resistance.
+    II.
+Quiz question: What is the symbol for Ohms?
+Experiment 2: Abuse a battery

+Describe Ohm's Law using the water analogy.
+    In the water analogy, the pressure in a tank that holds water can be compared to voltage.
+Current is represented by the water flowing through a pipe connected to the tank.
+Resistance is how wide the pipe is, which limits how much water can exit the tank.

+Understand three differences between DC and AC.
+DC is direct current, and it comes from batteries.
+It is like the water analogy because it is direct flow from one point to another.
+AC stands for alternating current because it constantly switches back and forth from positive to negative.
+AC allows for power to be sent longer distances, which is why it is used in powering homes.
+DC currents, because they come from batteries, can supply a wide range of volts depending on what type of battery you buy.
+AC, on the other hand, in the US, has a more standardized supply of 110-120 volts.

+Experiment 3: Your First Circuit
+Identify a resistor's value using both a color chart and a multimeter Use a multimeter to check voltage and resistance of components.
+Demonstrate a basic circuit with an LED, resistor, battery, and Ohm's Law.
+Collin's Lab: LEDs (5:29), Resistors (5:08), Ohm's Law (7:09)
+Experiment 4: Variable Resistance
+⚠️ Don't destroy the potentiometer.
+Build a circuit that dims an LED with a potentiometer.
+Describe polarity in the context of electronics.
+Demonstrate how to check voltage across parts of a circuit.
+Demonstrate how to measure current in a circuit.
+Compare current vs. voltage measurements throughout components in a circuit.
+Use Ohm's Law to calculate resistance.
+Create circuits using LEDs in both series and parallel.

+Experiment 5: Let's Make a Battery
+⚠️ Read this section but don't do the lemon experiment.
+Define and describe the relationship between volts, current, and watts.
+Explain what happens to voltage, current, and watts (time) when batteries are placed in series vs. in parallel.